1 John 3:2

 YOU DO WHAT YOU ARE!

-Spurgeon - Because you are little, you are apt to be deceived.
+Spurgeon on little children - Because you are little, you are apt to be deceived.
 There is a great blessedness in being little children, but there is also some danger connected with such a condition, so we must beware of those who would deceive us.

-Hiebert however explains that "The warning, “let no one deceive you” calls on them to be alert constantly to the danger from the false teachers, apparently those who had left their assemblies (1Jn 2:19) but were aggressively promulgating their false views.
+Hiebert explains that "The warning, “let no one deceive you” calls on them to be alert constantly to the danger from the false teachers, apparently those who had left their assemblies (1Jn 2:19) but were aggressively promulgating their false views.
 While the negative (me) with the present imperative generally calls for cessation of an action already in progress, John did not mean that his readers were already being deceived.
 He called on them to be alert against the danger.
-In 1Jn 2:26-note the warning was against doctrinal deception; here the warning is against moral deception.
+In 1Jn 2:26+ the warning was against doctrinal deception; here the warning is against moral deception.
 John well knew that “the false teachers with their sophistry were capable not merely of condoning sin, but of making it seem virtuous.”
 To avoid deception they needed to discern the moral identity of the individual.
 The criterion for a true believer is stated in the words, “the one who practices righteousness is righteous”.
-The test is not the believer’s performance of an occasional righteous deed, but rather his habitual practice of “righteousness,” literally, “the righteousness” which is the product of the new birth (cf. 1Jn 2:29-note).
+The test is not the believer’s performance of an occasional righteous deed, but rather his habitual practice of “righteousness,” literally, “the righteousness” which is the product of the new birth (cf. 1Jn 2:29+).
 The practice of righteousness does not make him righteous but reveals his inner nature.
-It is the test of Matthew 7:16-note, “you will know them by their fruits.”
+It is the test of Matthew 7:16+, “you will know them by their fruits.”
 It refutes any claim by the heretical teachers to be righteous because of their professed esoteric knowledge."
-(1 John 2:29-3:12 Online) (The Epistles of John- An Expositional Commentary)

-Deceives (4105)(planao from plane which describes "a wandering" > English "planet"; same verb is used in 1Jn 1:8-note and 1Jn 2:26-note) means literally made to wander and so to go (active sense) or be led (passive sense as of sheep in Mt 18:12-13) astray.
+Deceives (4105)(planao from plane which describes "a wandering" > English "planet"; same verb is used in 1Jn 1:8+and 1Jn 2:26-+) means literally made to wander and so to go (active sense) or be led (passive sense as of sheep in Mt 18:12-13) astray.
 In spiritual terms, planao means to be made to err from the right way, the highway of truth and holiness.
-Straying in the spiritual sense occurs when one does not adhere to the truth (James 5:19) and/or forsakes the right way (see 2Peter 2:15-note) Planao is in the present imperative which calls for this to be our continual practice (to not be led astray), something that ultimately can only be accomplished as we rely on the enabling power of the Holy Spirit.
-John aware of the penchant for false teachers to lead the sheep astray counters their erroneous teaching with truth - the need for obedience, the need for love, and the need for a proper view of Christ.
+Straying in the spiritual sense occurs when one does not adhere to the truth (James 5:19) and/or forsakes the right way (see 2Peter 2:15+) Planao is in the present imperative which calls for continual vigilance, continual practice (to not be led astray), something that ultimately can only be accomplished as we rely on the enabling power of the Holy Spirit and the clarifying Word of Truth.
+John is aware of the penchant for false teachers to lead the sheep astray and so counters their erroneous teaching with truth - the need for obedience, the need for love, and the need for a proper view of Christ.
 Truth always trumps a lie.

-Stott - The heretics appear to have indulged in the subtly perverse reasoning that somehow you could ‘be’ righteous without necessarily bothering to ‘practise’ righteousness.
+John Stott - The heretics appear to have indulged in the subtly perverse reasoning that somehow you could ‘be’ righteous without necessarily bothering to ‘practise’ righteousness.
 John roundly denies the possibility.
-(The Letters of John by John R. W. Stott)
+(BORROW The Letters of John page 128)

 John Trapp has a pithy comment - Let no man deceive you] As if you might pass e cœno in cœlum; fly to heaven with dragon's wings; dance with the devil all day, and sup with Christ at night; live all your lives long in Delilah's lap, and then go to Abraham's bosom when you die.
 These are the devil's dirt-daubers that teach such doctrine, his upholsterers that sew such pillows, Ezek.
 13:18.